-Carbohydrates are one of the main dietary components.
+Carbohydrates are one of the basic food groups.
 This category of foods includes sugars, starches, and fiber.

 Starches; Simple sugars; Sugars; Complex carbohydrates; Diet - carbohydrates; Simple carbohydrates

 The primary function of carbohydrates is to provide energy for the body, especially the brain and the nervous system.
-An enzyme called amylase helps break down carbohydrates into glucose (blood sugar), which is used for energy by the body.
+An enzyme called amylase helps break down carbohydrates into glucose (blood sugar), which gives your body energy.

 Carbohydrates are classified as simple or complex.
-The classification depends on the chemical structure of the food, and how quickly the sugar is digested and absorbed.
+This classification depends on the chemical structure of the food, and how quickly the sugar in the food is digested and absorbed.
 Simple carbohydrates have one (single) or two (double) sugars.
 Complex carbohydrates have three or more sugars.

 Examples of single sugars from foods include:

 Double sugars include:

 Honey is also a double sugar.
 But unlike table sugar, it contains a small amount of vitamins and minerals.
 (Note: Honey should never be given to children younger than 1 year.)